astrolicious/studiocms/www/docs/src/content/docs/reference/included-integrations.md

 - **Type:** `boolean | undefined`
 - **Default:** `true`

-Allows the user to enable/disable the use of the Astro Robots Integration.
+Allows the user to enable/disable the use of the StudioCMS Custom `astro-robots-txt` Integration.

 ### `astroRobotsConfig`